August 9, 2022

 The number of seeds doesn’t necessarily tell the whole story, since many torrent clients are only active while the end user downloads the necessary files.

 So, let’s look at the sharing ratio of my personal torrent client.
-I add the official torrent files to my personal torrent client as soon as possible after they are released to the public… typically within an hour or so of publication, almost definitely within 24 hours.
+I add the official torrent files to my personal torrent client as soon as possible after they are released to the public, typically within an hour or so of publication, and always within 24 hours.

 My sharing ratio for AlmaLinux is: